hashicorp/terraform-provider-azuread/docs/guides/service_principal_client_certificate.md

 More information on [the fields supported in the Provider block can be found here](../index.html#argument-reference).

-At this point running either `terraform plan` or `terraform apply` should allow Terraform to run using the Service Principal to authenticate.
+At this point running either `terraform plan` or `terraform apply` should allow Terraform to authenticate using the Client Certificate.

 Next you should follow the [Configuring a Service Principal for managing Azure Active Directory](service_principal_configuration.html) guide to grant the Service Principal necessary permissions to create and modify Azure Active Directory objects such as users and groups.